 The Bright Futures Scholarship will renew automatically each year (up to the scholarship limit) if the student maintains the required GPA and earns the required credit hours.

-Eligibility: -Be a Florida resident and a U.S. citizen or eligible noncitizen, as determined by the student's postsecondary institution -Complete the Florida Financial Aid Application (FFAA) no later than August 31 [...]
+Applicant must be a Florida resident and a U.S. citizen or eligible non-citizen, as determined by the student's post-secondary institution and must complete the Florida Financial Aid Application (FFAA) no later than [...]
 More

 The Florida Stormwater Association's Scholarship Program awards financial assistance to qualified students attending Florida colleges and universities whose education interest is in stormwater research, management or finance.

 Applications will be accepted from graduate students in colleges or schools of engineering, natural science, public administration (or closely related fields) that have [...]
 More

 The Phi Delta Theta Washington Alpha Chapter is pleased to announce that it is offering $20,000 in scholarships.
 Outstanding gentlemen who will be starting their academic careers at the University of Washington are eligible to apply.
 All male students are eligible to receive an award, not only those who plan on joining a fraternity.
 Our organization celebrates friendship, sound learning, and [...]
 More